Halil Mutlu (politics)

 Halil Mutlu (born 1971) is a Turkish-born physician, political lobbyist and community activist living in the United States of America.
-Mutlu is currently serving as a board member of the Turkish American Steering Committee (TASC) and is a former chair of the Türken Foundation which is thought to be closely tied to and probably sponsored by the Turkish Government.
-His father Kemal is the uncle of Recep Tayyip Erdoğan which makes Mutlu a cousin of Turkey's current leader.
-Mutlu has met with former US Vice President Mike Pence and retired Army Lt.
-Gen. and former US national security advisor Michael T. Flynn.
+Mutlu is currently serving as Chairman of AK Party Representative to the United States, who is the first representative for the party in the United States.
+Previously, he was co-chair of Turkish American Steering Committee (TASC) and is a former chair of the Türken Foundation.